 On the ground level, your options are unlimited.
 You can trace the hogs on foot, stalk them while driving, or use blinds.

-Since you are in increased danger of coming head to head with an angry wild hog, you require a caliber that is quick-acting, such as a short barrel rifle.
+Since you are at an increased danger of coming head to head with an angry wild hog, you require a caliber that is quick-acting, such as a short barrel rifle.

-You will require a rifle capable of covering long ranges to deliver the fatal shot still.
+You will require a rifle, as well as hunting cartridges capable of covering long ranges to deliver the fatal shot still.
 Ensure you have plenty of range target practice to hone your marksmanship.

 Carry essential gear